Garrafao/LSCDetection/README.md

 	python3 representations/count.py -h

 We recommend you to run the scripts within a [virtual environment](https://pypi.org/project/virtualenv/) with Python 3.7.4.
 Install the required packages running `pip install -r requirements.txt`.
+(See also [error sources](#errorsources).)

 ### Models